snadi/sca-demos/ReadMe.md

 * Run `mvn clean compile` to force a compilation.
 You will notice that the build now fails.
 Google ErrorProne is integrated into the build process and causes it to fail upon detecting any error (based on its ruleset).
 See [website](https://github.com/google/error-prone) for how to run it using different build systems.

-## SpotBugs

-* The `pom.xml` file already has the SpotBugs dependency added

-* Run `mvn spotbugs:check`.
-It will show you the errors spotted and that you can visually look at the errors by running `mvn spotbugs:gui`

 ## CogniCrypt